 Jonathan Scharfman has over 25 years of experience in planning, design, financing, marketing, construction and operations of office, mixed use, institutional and residential real estate in the Western US and Mexico.
-Since 2005, he has served as Development Director for Universal Paragon Corporation and is responsible for over $ 5 billion of complex brownfield and urban infill projects in and around San Francisco, CA.
+He served as Development Director for Universal Paragon Corporation and was responsible for over $ 5 billion of complex brownfield and urban infill projects in and around San Francisco, CA from 2005-2019.

 Jonathan has spent several years working closely with community leaders, City and State officials towards the $950 million redevelopment of the former the Schlage Lock factory site in Visitacion Valley.
 The 20-acre site adjoins both Caltrain commuter rail and SF MUNI Central Subway stations and includes 1,679 residential units, as well as three parks, and a supermarket anchored neighborhood retail center.